Research Technical Paper: Bank Asset Quality and Monetary Policy Pass-Through

 Challenges

-A research paper by David Byrne and Robert Kelly examines the quality of bank credit in the euro area and its effect on the efficient pass-through of monetary policy actions.
+A research paper by David Byrne and Robert Kelly (PDF 2.84MB) examines the quality of bank credit in the euro area and its effect on the efficient pass-through of monetary policy actions.
 In this work, pass-through refers to how effectively monetary policy, specifically low interest rates as set by the European Central Bank (ECB), are passed on by commercial banks to borrowers.
 The paper considers the period 2008 to 2014.

 The research finds: